 This item was last sold on : 08/18/17

-The Van cherry's surface is smooth and rounded, with a lustered deep red to black finish.
-Each cherry is slightly squat and blocky and heart-shaped, and measures around 20 centimeters in diameter.
-In the center of the cherry is a small, beige-colored central stone.
-The flesh of the Van cherry is firmly textured and juicy when ripe, with a rich flavor of concentrated and overt sweetness balanced by a touch of acidity.
+Van cherries are smooth and rounded, with a deep red to black shiny finish.
+Each cherry is heart-shaped, and measures around 2 centimeters in diameter.
+In the center of the cherry is a small, beige-colored pit.
+The flesh of the Van cherry is firm and juicy, offering a concentrated sweetness with a hint of acidity.

-Van cherries can be eaten fresh, and can also be used for making jams and preserves.
-Van cherries can be used in savory dishes, or in sweets as dessert toppings and pie and tart fillings.
-Favorable pairings include creamy or salty cheeses, smoked meats, duck, poultry, pork, hazelnuts, pistachios, pine nuts, fennel, arugula, ginger, honey, yogurt, vanilla, dark chocolate and fortified wines.
+Van cherries can be eaten fresh, or used in both sweet and savory cooked applications.
+They can be used in jams, preserves, sauces, or desserts, such as sorbets or pie and tart fillings.
+Favorable pairings include honey, vanilla, dark chocolate, hazelnuts and pistachios.
+They can be used in salads alongside ingredients like fennel and arugula, and they also pair well with creamy or salty cheeses, smoked meats, poultry, and pork.
 Store Van cherries in a bag in the refrigerator, where they will last for around a week.
-They can be dried or frozen to extend their shelf life.
+They can be pitted, then dried or frozen to extend their shelf life.

-British Columbia in Canada, home of the Van cherry, is where the world’s largest cherry pie was baked in 1992.
+British Columbia, home of the Van cherry, is where the world’s largest cherry pie was baked in 1992.
 It weighed 39,683 pounds.

-Van cherries were the first variety of cherry released by the Summerland research station in British Columbia.
+Van cherries were the first variety of cherry released by the Summerland Research Station in British Columbia.
 They were made available in 1944, and were subsequently adopted in various parts of the world, including the United States, Germany and Australia.
-Van cherries do well in temperate regions, and take from 3 to 5 years to bear fruit.
-They were relatively popular among growers until the 1960s.
-Van cherries have been used to breed other varieties, such as the Rainer cherry.
+Van cherry trees have to be pollinated in order to bear fruit, and they were popular up until the 1960s, when self-fertile cherry varieties came into favor.
+As a result, Van cherries are commercially produced today on a smaller scale.
+Van cherry trees do well in temperate regions, and take from 3 to 5 years to bear fruit.

 Recipes that include Van Cherries.
 One is easiest, three is harder.